suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 When executing Common prior to authenticity validation, the Manifest Processor MUST first evaluate the integrity of the manifest using the SUIT_Digest present in the authentication block.

 The guidelines in Creating Manifests ({{creating-manifests}}) require that the common section contains the applicability checks, so this section is sufficient for applicability verification.
 The parser MUST restrict acceptable commands to conditions and the following directives: Override Parameters, Set Parameters, Try Each, and Run Sequence ONLY.
 The manifest parser MUST NOT execute any command with side-effects outside the parser (for example, Run, Copy, Swap, or Fetch commands) prior to authentication and any such command MUST Abort.
-The Common Sequence MUST be executed again, in its entirety, after authenticity validation.
+The Shared sequence MUST be executed again, in its entirety, after authenticity validation.

 A Recipient MAY rely on network infrastructure to filter inapplicable manifests.